Shrnkd/Character-cards-n-stuff/Guides/Group Chat/README.md

 ## How to nail group chats on sillytavern?
 This Isn't exactly a guide. most of the important stuff are available on other character creation guides, and ST DOCS.
-But people complaining on group chats not working for them the way they hoped is common, so I thought I'll write a few pointers that if you mind them, it can significantly improve the experience.
+But I've noticed, more than once, people say (on sillytavernai subreddit) that group chats are not working for them the way they hoped, so I thought I'll write two pointers that made a big difference for me.
+Hopefully, it can significantly improve your experience too.
 I'll be referring to a case of 3 group members in a chat group for simplicity (2 AI characters + a Human player ({{user}}), but mastering that, makes adding more characters to the group simple because the core concepts remain the same.. so, diving right in, the following approach, should guarantee a better group chat experience: